Therapeutic Programs For Children, Teens and Young Adults with Disabilities

 Alexandra earned her Master of Science degree in Occupational Therapy from Kean University in January 2013.
 Previously, she obtained a Bachelor of Science degree in Exercise Science from Rutgers University in May 2009.
 During her time at Kean, Alexandra completed a pediatric internship with Intensive Therapeutics, and an internship in adult rehabilitation at Universal Institute.
 She has gained experience from working in a variety of pediatric settings including the New Jersey Early Intervention Program, as an independent contractor for the New York Board of Education, and as a staff occupational therapist at a pediatric private clinic in New Jersey and New York.
 Alexandra has worked summers at Intensive Therapeutics since 2013, and started full-time in December 2014.

-Brielle Hassa, MS OTR/L
+Brielle Hassa, MS, OTR/L

 Director of Occupational Therapy